#CelebrateingtheRainbow at the workplace – share your stories of Pride!

 Picture credits: Pexels

-A doctor and writer bundled up as one, Priyanka lives and loves to challenge the
+A doctor and writer bundled up as one, Priyanka lives and loves to challenge the mentality of societal stereotypes.

 Stay updated with our Weekly Newsletter or Daily Summary - or both!